Gymnasiums & Indoor Facilities

 Main Gym Policies and Procedures

-- All participants must present a valid IUPUI Jagtag ID and have paid the semester recreation fee before entering the gymnasium.
+- All participants must present a valid Crimson Card / Jagtag ID and have paid the semester recreation fee before entering the gymnasium.
 No exceptions.

 - Since participation in recreational activities is on a voluntary basis, neither the university nor Campus Recreation will accept responsibility for injuries sustained while participating in recreational and intramural programs.